-The planning process began with the District establishing the planning area and emailing stakeholders within the planning area to invite them to participate in the process.
+The planning process began with the District establishing the planning area and inviting stakeholders within the planning area to participate in the process.
 In addition, the District identified the financial and technical resources required to update the LHMP.
 Once all the District's financial and technical resources were identified, the District established the planning team and created a schedule for the process.

-2.2 Plan History
+2.1 Plan History

-The 2021 LHMP is an update of the Palmdale Water District Local Hazard Mitigation Plan December 2008 Plan (2008 HMP/Plan).
+The 2021 LHMP is an update of the District Local Hazard Mitigation Plan December 2008 Plan (2008 HMP/Plan).
 It updates and consolidates hazards analyzed in the previous plan and adds new hazards.
-The 2021 LHMP contains many of the mitigation actions listed in the 2008 version as mitigation activities are ongoing and still relevant.
+The 2021 LHMP contains many of the mitigation actions listed in the 2008 version, since mitigation activities are ongoing and still relevant.

-2.3 Plan Purpose and Authority
+2.2 Plan Purpose and Authority